JonJagger/cyber-dojo/md/running-a-dojo.md

 reviewing your programming dojo
 -------------------------------
-You can get to the dashboard page in two ways
+You can get to the dashboard page in two ways:

   * from the home page, enter the dojo's id and click the `[review]` button.
   * from the test page, click the animal image

-Each horizontal row corresponds to one animal and displays, from left to right,
+Each horizontal row corresponds to one animal and displays, from left to right:

   * oldest-to-newest traffic lights
   * total number of traffic-lights (in the current colour).
   * a pie-chart indicating the total number of red,amber,green traffic-lights